A favicon of Google Analytics 4 (GA4)

 • FedEx Corporation -- Freight and package transportation leader running GA4 on branded commerce subdomains

-• Government of Canada -- National government deploying GA4 across 15+ canada.ca subdomains including open data, accessibility, and vaccine portals
+• Government of Canada -- National government deploying GA4 across 15+ canada.
+For more context, see our marketing automation market share report.ca subdomains including open data, accessibility, and vaccine portals

 Which Countries Use Google Analytics 4 (GA4) the Most?